coremartin/StealthSigner/README.md

 `src/cli.ts` ties together the collector and scoring engine into a lightweight runner.
 Each invocation gathers the freshest fake RPC estimates, stores them in a sliding history, and prints a table of the latest values plus a ranked list of platform signals.
 Keeping the runner minimal lets the same loop be wired into cron jobs, CLI dashboards, or alert hooks later without rewriting the core logic.

+## Scripts

+`package.json` ships with `survey` and `test` scripts so the solo developer can kickstart the CLI or the scorer test without remembering long commands.
+Running `npm run survey` executes the collector loop via `ts-node`, and `npm run test` exercises the smoke script that guards the scoring math.

 ## Reporting helpers

 `src/report.ts` keeps the formatting logic separate so the CLI can print badges and short-form summaries for every signal.
 The helpers also expose a `highlightUrgent` convenience function that the runner uses to flag any `urgent` platforms, mirroring how a future alerting service would prioritize a single feed.